-Ukraine is a large country, so flying between major cities such as Kyiv, Lviv and Odessa (which require lengthy overnight train journeys) can save valuable travelling time.
+Ukraine is a large country, so flying between major cities such as Kiev, Lviv and Odessa (which require lengthy overnight train journeys) can save valuable travelling time.
 Advance booking is advisable in summer and during holiday periods.

 The minimum driving age is 18.
 Seatbelts must be worn.
 Children under 12 cannot travel in the front seat.
 There is a zero tolerance policy on drink driving.
 Speed limits are 60kph (37mph) in built-up areas, 90kph (55mph) in outside areas and 130kph (80mph) on the motorways.
-Police may stop foreign cars and issue on the spot fines for minor infringements.
+Police may stop foreign cars and issue on-the-spot fines for minor infringements.
 Right-hand drive cars are prohibited.

 European breakdown cover valid for Ukraine should be arranged at home in advance for drivers with their own cars.
 Car hire companies should have their own breakdown assistance but it is important to check.